2021 Canberra Raiders season: Season summary

 Canberra looked to capitalise on their successful 2020 campaign, however they fell apart mid-season from heavy losses to other teams such as the Penrith Panthers and South Sydney Rabbitohs, losing five games in a row and being demolished by underdogs the Gold Coast Titans.
-Rumours of a player-coach riff between Stuart and a certain amount of players led to the stand-down of Josh Hodgson as captain and the departure of English import George Williams.
+Rumours of a player-coach riff between Stuart and a certain number of players led to the stand-down of Josh Hodgson as captain and the departure of English import George Williams.
 Due to the COVID-19 pandemic, the NRL relocated to Queensland to play the rest of the season.
 This was further setback with the lockdown in Brisbane and 11 other LGAs in June.
 Multiple injuries to players such as youngster Xavier Savage and hooker Tom Starling threatened to derail their season, but they were successful in gaining wins in the second half of the year, with defeats of Manly, Cronulla and Parramatta successively.
 They came close to reaching the top eight, however a loss to the Roosters in Round 25 sealed their fate.